copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 That article's argument against this state is that it has invalid states.
 For example, you could have `isError` true at the same time that `color` is non-null, and what do you show in the UI at that point?

 The answer is pretty simple: just don't let that happen.
-Since it's a single object, you have full control over every property of it, and you can put that kind of logic directly within the class to ensure we never get a state that has both data and an error:
+Since it's a single immutable object, you have full control over every property of it, and you can put that kind of logic directly within the class to ensure we never get a state that has both data and an error:

 ```kotlin
 data class TrafficLightState(